Activities to inspire students in STEM around the state

 Pumpkin Drop with the WVU Mechanical and Aerospace Department

 The Pumpkin Drop is an annual contest hosted by the Mechanical and Aerospace Department.
 Participants of all ages (anyone under the age of 12 can join as long as their partner is an adult) are invited to design and build an enclosure or an apparatus that will protect a pumpkin when it is launched from the roof of the 11 story WVU Engineering Sciences Building.
 The event is a fun way for students to apply creative problem-solving skills and to explore engineering principles.
 WARNING: Many pumpkins are harmed during this event!
 For more information on the Pumpkin Drop, such as rules and registration, click here.

 Ongoing: West Virginia State University Extension Service 4-H Aerospace and Robotics Club, Institute

 Open to students in K-12 for hands-on learning opportunities using NASA equipment.
 The club meets monthly, with the mission of increasing youth interest in Science, Technology, Engineering and Mathematics (STEM), one of the fastest-growing areas of need in the state’s workforce.

 The club is free to join. at WVSU’s Aerospace Education Laboratory (AEL), 213 Douglass St., Institute, West Virginia.
 Volunteer opportunities are available for interested adults.
 For more information, contact Paul Henderson at 304 205-7973, firstname.lastname@example.org.

-Do you have a STEMulating activity for middle school or high-school age students?
-Send info and a website link to Brigitte Scott.
+Do you have a STEMulating event or activity for elementary, middle and/or high school students?
+Send info to Communications Manager, Amanda Ramey.